 The counseling program is an entry-level, online counselor education program.
 The curriculum is designed to meet the educational requirements for certification and licensure in the State of Virginia.
 The American Counseling Association (ACA) (2016) provides license information for each state.
 Schedule a call with a Master’s in Counseling Admissions Advisor Julie Cipriano.

 What can I do with an M.S. in Counseling?

 Divine Mercy University (DMU) is both obligated and committed to compliance with states laws regulating distance education.
 For purposes of this summary, distance education includes 100% online programs, online programs that require some on-the-ground experience, certificate programs, and non-credit programs and/or courses that will be delivered to students residing outside the state of Virginia.
 State laws regarding distance education vary state-by-state, and even program-by-program within a state.

 Divine Mercy University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award masters and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Divine Mercy University.

-The Clinical Mental Health Counseling program curricula is aligned with premier industry programmatic standards established by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Clinical Mental Health Counseling program curriculum is aligned with premier industry programmatic standards.
 The DMU-SOC CMHC program is not yet accredited by CACREP.
 DMU cannot hold any promise or guarantee of becoming CACREP accredited; however, DMU is committed to applying for CACREP accreditation in the design, preparation and deployment of the program.